ITM-Loyola

 The Responsible Conduct of Research (RCR) gives you a front-row seat to the issues scientists can face and the best ways to handle them.
 RCR addresses everything from conflicts of interest to the ethical treatment of animals to intellectual property.

-All those who receive support from a National Institutes of Health (NIH) and/or National Science Foundation (NSF) training grant are required to complete an RCR at the start of their training and again every four years.
-This requires eight hours of in-person training, so please note that the CITI requirement for IRB submission does not count.
-This course will be taught via Zoom.
+Individuals supported by a National Institutes of Health (NIH) and/or National Science Foundation (NSF) training grant are required to complete RCR training at the start of their appointment and again every four years.
+NIH requires at least eight contact hours of instruction that includes substantial discussion or other interactive training.
+This course will be taught live online via Zoom.

-**Please note that due to updated guidance issued by the National Institute for Health (NIH), the Agency for Healthcare Research and Quality (AHRQ), and the Health Resources and Services Administration (HRSA), this online training does NOT completely fulfill the requirements for federally funded training or career development awards without additional in-person research training.
-This separate in-person research training will be made available through the ITM’s Grand Round series or individuals can obtain their own in-person research training through discipline-specific activities.
+Please note that updated guidance from the National Institutes of Health (NIH), the Agency for Healthcare Research and Quality (AHRQ), and the Health Resources and Services Administration (HRSA) indicate that online RCR training alone may not fully satisfy the requirements for certain federally funded training and career development awards.
+Additional in-person research training may be required.
+The ITM Grand Rounds series provides opportunities to fulfill this in-person component, or participants may complete comparable discipline-specific in-person training through their institution or program.

 Click here for registration.